daoseng33/DAOBottomSheet/README.md

 ### Swift Package Manager

-You can add YourFrameworkName to an Xcode project by adding it as a package dependency.
+You can add DAOBottomSheet to an Xcode project by adding it as a package dependency.

 1. From the **File** menu, select **Swift Packages › Add Package Dependency...**
 2. Enter "https://github.com/daoseng33/DAOBottomSheet.git" into the package repository URL text field